plprofetes/advent_of_code/README.md

   * enclose raw agent in some class/type for easier portability
 * keep Main as simple as possible
 * SortBy, Min, Max primitives are definitely needed.
+* Actor waiting for actor waiting for actor (...) is just too much to pass promises to the very bottom.
+Use regular classes or find another way to go (Part2Runner)